Global Convergence of Iteratively Reweighted Least Squares for Robust Subspace Recovery: Theoretical Analysis

 for any $\|\bu_1\|=1$, where $\mathrm{mean}$ is the average value of the set, and no more than $\gamma/2(1-\gamma_\star)$ percentage of the outliers are contained in the region

 for any $\|\bu_2\|=1$. \end{remark}

-\begin{remark} Compared to recent guarantees for IRLS \citep{daubechies2010iteratively,kummerle2020iteratively,peng2024global}, our work represents a step forward in two key ways.
+\begin{remark} Compared to recent guarantees for IRLS \citep{daubechies2010iteratively,kummerle2018harmonic,kummerle2020iteratively,peng2022global}, our work represents a step forward in two key ways.
 We analyze an IRLS algorithm on a Riemannian manifold, $\scrG(D,d)$, and establish global convergence for a nonconvex problem, both of which are novel results in the literature.
-In contrast, most analyses rely on convex optimization, ensuring global convergence.
-The only work on IRLS with nonconvex $\ell_p$ minimization ($p<1$) by \cite{peng2024global} achieves only local convergence. \end{remark}
+In contrast, most analyses rely on convex optimization to ensure global convergence. {Existing works on IRLS with nonconvex $\ell_p$ minimization ($p<1$) by \cite{daubechies2010iteratively,kummerle2018harmonic,yang2022towards,peng2022global} achieve only local convergence.} \end{remark}